Thomas de Clare, Lord of Thomond: Career

 Thomas was born in about 1245 in Tonbridge, Kent, England, the second eldest son of Richard de Clare and Maud de Lacy.
-He and his brother Bogo received gifts from King Henry III when they were studying at Oxford from 1257–59.
+He and his brother Bogo received gifts from King Henry III when they were studying at Oxford from 1257 to 1259.
 Thomas was a close friend and intimate advisor of Prince Edward of England, who would in 1272 accede to the throne as King Edward I. Together they took part in the Ninth Crusade.
 He held many important posts such as Governor of Colchester Castle (1266) and Governor of The City of London (1273).
 He was made Commander of the English forces in Munster, Ireland and created Lord of Inchiquin and Youghal.
 On 26 January 1276, he was granted the entire lordship of Thomond by King Edward.

 That same year, he jointly commanded a Norman army along with Sir Geoffrey de Geneville, Justiciar of Ireland against the Irish clans of County Wicklow.
 They were joined by a contingent of men from Connacht led by his father-in-law Maurice FitzGerald, 3rd Lord of Offaly.
 Thomas and Justiciar de Geneville's forces attacked the Irish at Glenmalure, but they were soundly defeated and suffered severe losses.